 INTRODUCTION 3

 Spiritual Nutrients and Toxins and X-Rays Direction and Purpose

 SECTION 1.
 IMPORTANT CONCEPTS 7

 CHAPTER 1.
 THE PART OF ME THAT YOU CANNOT SEE

+CHAPTER 2.
+WHAT THE BIBLE SAYS ABOUT THE MIND

 CHAPTER 3.
-WHAT THE BIBLE SAYS ABOUT THE HEART 15
+WHAT THE BIBLE SAYS ABOUT THE HEART Parable of the Sower

-Chapter 4.
-Fairness and Offenses 20

-Section 1 Summary 21
+CHAPTER 4.
+FAIRNESS AND OFFENSES

+CHAPTER 5.
+CURSES AND BLESSINGS 21

 SECTION 2.
-HEARING FROM GOD (OR BREAKING UP OUR FALLOW GROUND SO WE CAN ,
+HEARING FROM GOD (OR BREAKING UP OUR FALLOW GROUND SO WE E CAN HEAR)22

 CHAPTER 6.
 ANCESTRAL CURSES - RECONCILING WITH OUR ANCESTRAL LINE

 CHAPTER 7.
 GOD IN MY IMAGE - RECONCILING WITH GOD OUR HEAVENLY FATHER

+CHAPTER 8.
+RECONCILING WITH OUR EARTHLY FATHER(S) 30

 SECTION 3.
 THE PAINFUL RESIDUALS OF THE EVENTS OF OUR LIFE 32

+Chapter 9.
+Guilt

-CHAPTER 9.
-GUILTThe Unpardonable Sin
+The Unpardonable Sin

-Chapter 10.
-Harboring Judgment 34
+CHAPTER 10.
+HARBORING JUDGMENT

 CHAPTER 11.
-ANGER AND ITS VARIATIONS
+ANGER AND 11S VARIATIONS

-CHAPTER 12.
-BEING CURSED OR JUDGED BY OTHERS
+CHAPTER 13.
+Vows.

 CHAPTER 14.
 OCCULT ACTIVITY AND OTHER BONDS

 SECTION 4.
 YEAH BUTI JUST CAN'T DO THISI JUST CAN'T GO THERE 43

 Offenses 45

 SECTION 5.
 CHECKING YOUR ETERNAL RESERVATIONS 46

 SECTION 6.
 DAILY APPLICATION - WHY WE COUNT IT ALL JOY 48

 SPECIAL SITUATIONS

 Working with Our Children

 Suspected Demonic Stronghold 50